fmrtl73/pxdocs/content/cloud-references/security/_index.md

 ---

-The following reference architectures provide different models on how to integrate Portworx security with container orchestration systems like Kubernetes and DCOS.
+The following reference architectures provide different models on how to integrate PX-Security with container orchestration systems like Kubernetes and DCOS.

 {{<homelist series="security-ref-archs">}}